 Front-runners of the week: Though they were both in the bottom this week, Brooke Lynn, and Yvie continue to slay, and show the other queens they are not here to play.

-Something we’re still confused about: Over the past few weeks there have been small comments made about Plastique’s backstory, and to her being a pathological liar?
+Something we’re still confused about: Over the past few weeks there have been small comments made about Plastique’s backstory, and her being a pathological liar.
 We’re not sure if this is alluding to something bigger that will come up in the future, or if it’s side commentary we shouldn’t be paying attention to.
 Only time will tell.

 What we’ll see next week: Another acting challenge, an explosive runway, and more pressure builds between Silky and Yvie.